jfong86/IntroToProgramming/README.md

 - array images
 - manipulating image colors
 - manipulating image size
+- for loops
+- "if" and "if...else" and "if...elif...else" statements
+- while loops
+- manipulating string
 - ASCII code
 - converting decimal numbers to binary (and vice versa), converting decimal to hexadecimals (and vice versa)